wp-plugins/blunt-cache/readme.txt

 = Unique Keys =

 You supply the unique key names for storing fragments and objects.
-Share the same fragments in a single request or across mulitple requests.
+Share the same fragments and objects in a single request or across mulitple requests, a single template file or multiple template files.

 = Clearing the Cache =